 The Andrews Labor Government is supporting self-determination by improving the community facilities of Aboriginal organisations across Victoria.

-The grant is from the Labor Government’s Aboriginal Community Infrastructure program, which has invested $14.6 million to build new community infrastructure or to repair, refurbish or expand existing facilities.
+These grants are from the second round of the Labor Government’s Aboriginal Community Infrastructure Program, which has invested $14.9 million to build new community infrastructure or to repair, refurbish or expand existing facilities.

 Improving Aboriginal community infrastructure is fundamental to the pursuit of self-determination and social and economic development for Aboriginal Victorians.

-Quotes attributable to Minister for Aboriginal Affairs Natalie Hutchins
+Quote attributable to Minister for Aboriginal Affairs Gavin Jennings

 Reviewed 19 August 2020